 Liberals said it was the economy that lowered crime.

-Conservative said it was more budget for policing.
+Conservatives said it was more budget for policing.

 A smart study instead showed too strong a correlation between abortion laws and crime drop twenty years later not to imply causation.